Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Framed configuration spaces

 Another property of $[\cdot,\cdot]^{-1}$ is \eqref{eq:bracket-bv-1}.
 The chain level version involves a homotopy

 Both the bracket $[\cdot,\cdot]^{-1}$ and the BV operator are defined by families of framed configurations over $S^1$.
 Let's call their parameters $\tau_1$ (for the BV operator) and $\tau_2$ (for the bracket).
-If we carry out the gluing process corresponding to $-\Delta[x_1,x_2]^{-1}$, we get a family over $(S^1)^2$.
+The gluing process corresponding to $-\Delta[x_1,x_2]^{-1}$ results in a family over $(S^1)^2$.
 Changing parameters to $\tilde\tau_1 = \tau_1+ \tau_2$, $\tilde\tau_2 = \tau_1$ yields the corresponding glued family associated to $(-1)^{|x_1|+1} [x_1,\Delta x_2]^{-1}$ (note that the parameter change is orientation-reversing).
 The outcome of this consideration is a family over $[0,1] \times (S^1)^2$, shown schematically in Figure \ref{fig:chi}; in this case, homotopical uniqueness is obtained by the prescription that the framing marker at the first point should always point away from the second point.